-Offerings (whether primary or secondary) of securities may not be made without filing an SRS with the competent LFB, unless exempted from the registration requirements under the FIEL.
-The FIEL contains two broad classifications of securities: clause I securities and clause II securities.
+Offerings (whether primary or secondary) of securities may not be made without filing a Securities Registration Statement (SRS) with the competent local finance bureau, unless exempted from the registration requirements under the Financial Instruments and Exchange Act (FIEA).
+The FIEA contains two broad classifications of securities: clause I securities and clause II securities.
 Clause I securities include, among others, equity shares of companies, corporate bonds, government bonds and units of investment trusts or investment corporations.
-Clause II securities include, among others, beneficiary interests in trusts and collective investment schemes (as defined in the FIEL).
-Exemptions to registration requirements are different for each of these two classifications of securities.
+Clause II securities include, among others, beneficiary interests in trusts and collective investment schemes (as defined in the FIEA).
+Exemptions to registration requirements are different among these two classifications of securities.

-Offerings of certain securities, such as equity securities of Japanese companies or foreign corporations may be made simultaneously with the listing of such equity securities on one or more stock exchanges in Japan, provided that the equity securities of foreign corporate issuers listed on a stock exchange outside Japan may be 'publicly offered without listing' in Japan (POWL).
+Offerings of certain securities such as equity securities of Japanese companies or non-Japanese corporations may be made simultaneously with the listing of such equity securities on one or more stock exchanges in Japan, provided that the equity securities of non-Japanese corporate issuers listed on a stock exchange outside Japan may be 'publicly offered without listing' (POWL) in Japan.
 The securities offered by POWL are subject to ongoing disclosure requirements even though they are not listed.

 An SRS shall contain, in a prescribed form, information concerning the securities offered (terms of securities and offering) and the issuer (including a description of its business, affiliated companies, officers and employees, assets, shareholdings, stated capital and financial statements) or, in the case of certain securities such as those relating to investment trusts and securitisation, the investment structure (including a description of the investment structure, investment policy and underlying assets, if any).
-Foreign corporate issuers are also required to incorporate in the SRS an outline of the legal system and certain other information regarding its home jurisdiction.
-Presentation of financial statements made in accordance with certain overseas generally accepted accounting principles (GAAP) may be recognised, in which case material differences from Japanese GAAP for such financial statements should be described in the SRS.
-Before the amendments to the relevant Cabinet order, which took effect on 1 October 2012, an SRS of a foreign corporate issuer must contain financial statements for the most recent five years, among which the most recent two years' financial statements must be audited by a chartered accountant.
-However, after the amendments to the Cabinet order, an SRS of a foreign corporate issuer may contain three years' financial statements (all of which must be audited by a Certified Public Accountant (CPA)) instead of the five years' financial statements.
+Non-Japanese corporate issuers are also required to incorporate in the SRS an outline of the legal system and certain other information of its home jurisdiction.
+Presentation of financial statements made in accordance with certain overseas generally accepted accounting principles may be recognised, in which case material differences from Japanese generally accepted accounting principles for such financial statements should be described in the SRS.
+Before the amendments to the relevant Cabinet order, which took effect on 1 October 2012, an SRS of a non-Japanese corporate issuer must contain financial statements for the most recent five years, among which the most recent two years' financial statements must be audited by a chartered accountant.
+However, after the amendments to the Cabinet order, an SRS of a non-Japanese corporate issuer may contain three years' financial statements (all of which must be audited by a certified public accountant) instead of the five years' financial statements.
 The information required for the SRS is generally not different for debt and equity or primary and secondary offerings except for the information concerning the securities offered.

-An issuer that has complied with certain conditions including the continuous disclosure obligation in Japan for one year or more may utilise the shelf registration under the FIEL, in which case the issuer may incorporate its continuously disclosed documents in the SRS by reference.
+An issuer that has complied with certain conditions including the continuous disclosure obligation in Japan for one year or more may utilise the shelf registration under the FIEA, in which case the issuer may incorporate its continuously disclosed documents in the SRS by reference.
 A registered prospectus with content that is substantially the same as the SRS must be delivered to investors at or prior to the sale of the securities registered pursuant to the SRS, except for certain limited cases.